 In a connected world, securing your IoT device is the smart choice.
 The number of products being shipped each year is growing rapidly and so is the level of interest in them.
-The enterprise security firm, Symantec, detected almost 19 million attacks on its IoT honeypots in the first quarter of 2020, up 13% on late 2019 figures.
+Enterprise security firm, Symantec, detected almost 19 million attacks on its IoT honeypots in the first quarter of 2020, up 13% on late 2019 figures.
 This increase in activity is worrying news for product developers because the technology and features you implement are all that stands between a hacks and an organization's data or someone's privacy.

 The rise in attacks against honeypots is a reflection of what's happening in the real world, which means security is a problem we have to address sooner rather than later.
 Individuals, organizations, and governments are more aware of the risks than ever before, in many cases, because high-profile attacks have been reported in the mainstream media.
 That means device manufacturers are under increasing pressure to assure their customers their product is secure.

-That can be a challenge because security is complex, and it take time, resources and expertise to implement.
+That can be a challenge because security is complex, and it takes time, resources and expertise to implement.
 As a result, it is often overlooked in favour of encouraging innovation and reducing time to market.
 The question is, at what cost?